Recordings/Discussions

 Teresa Berganza has appeared in nine motion pictures.
 Besides highly distinguished filmings of Il barbiere di Siviglia (1972); the noted Joseph Losey Don Giovanni (as Zerlina; 1979); Werther and Carmen (both 1980), she has also been featured as a legitimate actress in Patiño's complex drama Octavia (2002); Paul McGuigan's popular The Reckoning (2003); Alex van Warmerdam's Grimm (2003); Albert Boadella's ¡Buen viaje, excelencia!
 (2003; playing Franco's granddaughter) and Cuéntame, aka Cuéntame cómo pasó (Spain), originally Por el humo se sabe dónde está el fuego (2006), a TV Episode with title taken from a famous tenor romanza from the zarzuela Doña Francisquita by Amadeo Vives.

-Teresa Berganza currently teaches singing at the Escuela Superior de Música Reina Sofía, continues to perform music of Spanish composers and gives master classes all over the world.
-Among her students have been María Bayo and Jorge Chaminé.
+Teresa Berganza taught singing at the Escuela Superior de Música Reina Sofía, continued to perform music of Spanish composers and gave master-classes all over the world.
+Among her pupils and/or singers who have attended her master-classes: María Bayo, Shichao Cheng (Tenor), Jorge Chaminé, Agnieszka Grzywacz (Soprano), Julia Obert (Soprano), Juliane Stolzenbach (Mezzo-soprano).

 Teresa Berganza shared the 1991 Prince of Asturias Award for arts and letters with six other Spanish singers.
 In 1992, she participated in the opening ceremonies of Expo '92 in Seville and the opening ceremonies of the 1992 Summer Olympics in Barcelona.
 In 1994, she became the first woman elected to the Spanish Royal Academy of Arts.
 In 1995 she was named Académica de Número at the Madrid Real Academia de Bellas Artes de San Fernando.
 She is also a Member of the Instituto de España and Commandeur aux Arts et Lettres Française.